rkaelle/rk-personal-website/readme.txt

-Currently in the process of desinging personal website for linkedin, bio on instagram, discord, etc.  Will include biography, links to other platforms, email and more.  will be modeling after [jarin.me](url)
+Currently in the process of desinging personal website for linkedin, bio on instagram, discord, etc.
+Will include biography, links to other platforms, email and more.  will be modeling after jarin.me designed by Gazi Jarin